This virus seems like it's no longer a problem. It's still a threat

 "You see the agony the patient goes through.
 It's on another level," says Caroline Mugun, a nurse at an mpox isolation ward in Mombasa, Kenya.

 Over the past year, the virus has spread rapidly across borders in Africa.
-Twenty-four African countries are in the midst of mpox outbreaks — up from 13 a year ago, according to the Africa Center for Disease Control and Prevention.
-For many of these countries – from the Gambia to Kenya, from Uganda to South Sudan — this is the first time they've ever seen cases of mpox.
+Twenty-four African countries are in the midst of mpox outbreaks — up from 13 a year ago, according to the Africa Centres for Disease Control and Prevention (CDC).
+For many of these countries — from Gambia to Kenya, from Uganda to South Sudan — this is the first time they've ever seen cases of mpox.

-Today – August 14 – marks the one-year anniversary of the World Health Organization declaring mpox a Public Health Emergency of International Concern.
+Today — Aug.
+14 — marks the one-year anniversary of the World Health Organization declaring mpox a Public Health Emergency of International Concern.
 This rare distinction indicates the highest level of alert.
-But critics say the global response has fallen dangerously short, despite the fact that $1.1 billion have been pledged by countries, foundations and international organizations to support mpox control.
+But critics say the global response has fallen dangerously short, despite the fact that $1.1 billion has been pledged by countries, foundations and international organizations to support mpox control.
+(WHO made a previous public health emergency declaration for mpox in 2022 that ended in 2023.)

 Here is a look at where the mpox crisis stands and what that means for future outbreaks of other serious diseases.